learn-co-curriculum/git-workflow-branching-terminology/README.md

 ## Demonstrate Deleting Branches

-Since we've merged our changes master, we can safely delete our local version of `new-branch-name`.
+Since we've merged our changes into master, we can safely delete our local version of `new-branch-name`.
 A branch can be deleted by providing the `-d`/`–D` options with the `git branch` command.
 Before deleting the `new-branch-name`, we should be on another branch.
 Currently, we're still on `master`.